A Brief History of America's Favorite Chardonnay

 His approach was novel.
 He made no appointments.
 Rather he walked into restaurants and shops and asked the owner or sommelier if he could pour him or her a glass.
 He received great feedback, and after hearing a positive comment, Jess would ask how much the buyer would pay.
 Ready to play, buyers would name a high price.
 Most often, Jess delighted in sharing that his wine was available at a more accessible price.
 Jess sold the first of his 100 case goal at the iconic Grand Central Oyster Bar.
 By the end of the same day, Jess had sold another 199 more cases, doubling his goal.

 As Jess began selling his soon-to-be-iconic wine, he started emphasizing the importance of the sources to his consumers.
-It was almost French; his message was about “terroir”, or how the land and climate shape a wine’s flavor.
+It was almost French; his message was about terroir, or how the land and climate shape a wine’s flavor.
 To do so, he started conducted consumer blending seminars.
 What better way to show folks the art and science of blending than to try to have them do it themselves?

 Truth is, most consumer-constructed blends weren’t pleasant, but that just made consumers love Jess’ wine that much more.
 And, they still do.
 The Vintner’s Reserve Chardonnay has been the number one selling Chardonnay in the USA since 1982.
+Take a full look at our portfolio of the best Chardonnay from California.

 Christy Canterbury is a Master of Wine, journalist, speaker and judge based in New York City.
 In 2014, she was short-listed for the Roederer Online Wine Communicator of the Year Award.
 Her work has been published in Decanter, Wine Enthusiast, Edible Green Mountains, Wine Searcher, Food Arts, Snooth, Beverage Media, TimAtkin.com, Civiltà del Bere, Wine Business Monthly, TASTED, Selectus Wines and in other outlets.